muggy8/improbable/have-and-havenot/dJTdszpJ.md

 But just as Amanda was about to land face-first into the ground, she caught her fall with her arms.

-I let out a sigh at another disaster was avoided but Amanda was already on the move.
+I let out a sigh as another disaster was avoided but Amanda was already on the move.

 On the ground next to my foot, Amanda took the moment of my relief as her moment to strike